Also known as

 By the time your plant has depleted the nutrients in its soil it’s likely grown enough to need a larger pot anyway.

-To replenish this plant's nutrients, repot your Hartweg's twinevine after it doubles in size or once a year—whichever comes first.
+To replenish this plant's nutrients, repot your Arroyo Twinevine after it doubles in size or once a year—whichever comes first.